ok-borg/borg/README.md

 ===

 Borg was built out of the frustration of having to leave the terminal to search for bash commands.
+Its succinct output also makes it easier to glance over sources

 This is how it looks like:

 ```